knoxcarey/knoxcarey.com/blog/posts/draft/reboot.md

-title:	Reboot
+Title:	Reboot
-tags: 	blog
+Tags: 	blog
-author: knox
+Author: knox

 Today marks the official reboot of my personal blog, which has been on the Internet sporadically since about 2002.
 I'm trying something